roman-milk/roman-milk.github.io/the-corruption-of-selena.md

  Francesca used her hand to stroke Madison's long thick cock and watched her husband's face as he slid his erect penis into Selena's sex.

  'Fuck the little bitch, darling,' she hissed when the Ambassador groaned loudly.
 'Fill her with your cock and fuck her… Tell me when you're going to come.'
-Report_Story #2